ifsantana/kitchen-flow/README.md

 Here we have all interfaces/contracts to be implemented for access/persistence of the appropriate data sources.

-Example: To read the data file I used the OrderRepository interface, implemented in the repositories layer by the OrderServiceImpl.class.
+Example: To read the data file "orders.json" I've used the OrderRepository interface, implemented in the repositories layer by the OrderServiceImpl.class.

 * Services

 Here we have all interfaces/contracts to be implemented for processing and business rules.

-Example: For processing data extracted from the file, I used the OrderService interface, which implements the processOrders() method by the OrderServiceImpl.class.
+Example: For processing data extracted from the file, I've used the OrderService interface, which implements the processOrders() method by the OrderServiceImpl.class.

 * Util